merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

     url: https://github.com/merkede3/Engineer_Job_Trial/
 ---

-# TL;DR

-TL;DR -
+### TL;DR

 Productionisation of an end-to-end machine learning model built using Azure ML and Databricks, reducing allocated engineer job times by 15%, saving £2million per annum, driving efficiencies and cost savings.

-# What is the problem, Is it a problem worth solving ...
+## What is the problem, Is it a problem worth solving ...

-The core business challenge that we are addressing lies in optimizing our processes and resources to address the issue of overbooking and rescheduling of appointments at British Gas, a Service function of Centrica.
+> The core business challenge that we are addressing lies in optimizing our processes and resources to address the issue of overbooking and rescheduling of appointments at British Gas, a Service function of Centrica.

 Our customers rely on us to resolve their problems quickly and efficiently, especially when it pertains to our Homecare product insurance offering that requires engineer visits for installation, repair, or service.
 To ensure customer satisfaction and timely resolution of their problems, it is imperative to optimize our processes and allocate resources efficiently.

 Upon conducting a thorough analysis, we identified a key problem - engineers were completing their tasks much faster than the allotted time and on occasion 'gaming the system', which resulted in inefficiencies and a lack of accurate job time predictions.